East India Company: Anglo-Mughal war

 Every continued in pursuit and managed to overhaul Ganj-i-Sawai, which resisted strongly before eventually striking.
 Ganj-i-Sawai carried enormous wealth and, according to contemporary East India Company sources, was carrying a relative of the Grand Mughal, though there is no evidence to suggest that it was his daughter and her retinue.
 The loot from the Ganj-i-Sawai had a total value between £325,000 and £600,000, including 500,000 gold and silver pieces, and has become known as the richest ship ever taken by pirates.

 When the news arrived in England it caused an outcry.
 To appease Aurangzeb, the East India Company promised to pay all financial reparations, while Parliament declared the pirates hostis humani generis ("the enemy of humanity").
 In mid-1696 the government issued a £500 bounty on Every's head and offered a free pardon to any informer who disclosed his whereabouts.
-When the East India Company later doubled that reward, the first worldwide manhunt in recorded history was underway.
+The first worldwide manhunt in recorded history was underway.

 The plunder of Aurangzeb's treasure ship had serious consequences for the English East India Company.
 The furious Mughal Emperor Aurangzeb ordered Sidi Yaqub and Nawab Daud Khan to attack and close four of the company's factories in India and imprison their officers, who were almost lynched by a mob of angry Mughals, blaming them for their countryman's depredations, and threatened to put an end to all English trading in India.
 To appease Emperor Aurangzeb and particularly his Grand Vizier Asad Khan, Parliament exempted Every from all of the Acts of Grace (pardons) and amnesties it would subsequently issue to other pirates.

+China

+The British began trading with China in 1699.
+This fact is recorded from the Chinese side in The Draft History of the Qing under the year Kangxi 37 (1698).
+The apparent discrepancy between the British and Chinese sources can be explained by the fact that Chinese New Year of 1699 did not fall until 31 January, so that any treaties entered into in January would have been logged under Kangxi 37 rather than Kangxi 38.
+In 1715 the Company established a permanent "factory" in Guangzhou (Canton).

+The company started selling opium to Chinese merchants in the 1770s in exchange for goods like porcelain and tea, causing a series of opioid addiction outbreaks across China in 1820.
+The ruling Qing dynasty outlawed the opium trade in 1796 and 1800, but British merchants continued illegally nonetheless.
+The Qing took measures to prevent the East India Company from selling opium, and destroyed tens of thousands of chests of opium already in the country.
+This series of events led to the First Opium War in 1839, which involved a succession of British naval attacks along the Chinese coast over the course of several months.
+As part of the Treaty of Nanjing in 1842, the Qing were forced to give British merchants special treatment and the right to sell opium.
+The Chinese also ceded territory to the British, including the island of Hong Kong.